huridocs/pdf_ocr_service/README.md

 ### Issue: Error downloading pip wheel

-Solution: Change RAM memory used by the docker containers to 3Gb or 4Gb
+Solution: Change RAM memory available to the docker containers to 3Gb or 4Gb